chetan6780/Complete-Preparation/Leetcode/README.md

 - Push the root node of tree to q.
 - Loop while the queue is not empty:
   - get all the elements of q.
-  - push thier left and right nodes in the queue.
+  - push their left and right nodes in the queue.
   - push_back these elements in the vector.
   - pus_back this vector in main 2d vector.
 - return 2d vector.